 What is the best way to get around London?
 Is it easy to reach nearby cities?

 By far the best way to get around London is to use public transport.
 Founded around 1500 years ago, it really wasn’t designed for cars – as a result, traffic is a nightmare.
 My top tip would be to download the app “citymapper” – it’s free, and will give you foolproof instructions to get from A to B using public transport.
-As London is the transport hub of the whole of the UK, it’s really easy to get just about anywhere from here.
+As London is the transport hub of the whole of the UK, it’s effortless to get just about anywhere from here.
 Like Stonehenge or Cambridge, you can reach either by using our extensive rail system or by hiring a car.

 How travel-friendly is the city?

 London’s transport network is easy to use, and of course, being the capital of England, everyone speaks English.
-All of the airports are connected to the city centre by train routes (quite expensive) and bus routes (longer, but cheaper).
+All of the airports are connected to the city centre by train routes (quite expensive) and bus routes (more extended, but cheaper).

 How safe is London?
 Is it ok to walk around with your camera or alone at night?